commuterjoy/experiments/README.md

 ```

 Often we want to run several tests simultaneously and be confident that
 variations in one test aren't influencing a second.
-For this we use the idea of
+To avoid this overlap we
-a **audience offset**.
+use the idea of a **audience offset**.

-Each user in a test is assigned a persistent number, evenly distributed from 1
+Each user in a test is assigned a persistent integer, evenly distributed from 1
-to 1,000,000.
-We can allocate blocks of these users to individual tests.
+to 1,000,000, and we allocate blocks of these users to individual tests.

-For example, a profile with an audience of 10% and offset of 0.3 will allocate
+For example, a profile with an audience of 10% and an offset of 0.3 will
-all the users with an identifier in the range 300,000 to 400,000 to the test
+allocate all the users with an identifier in the range 300,000 to 400,000 to
-and split the variants evenly between this group of people.
+the test and split the variants evenly between this group of people.

-In the profile below we would expect,

-- 5% of people to be allocated to the 'help' group
-- 5% of people to be allocated to the 'stuck' group
-- 90% of people to not be in the test.

-The later group can obviously be selected for other tests.

 ```
 var profile = {